XintongTheCoder/dog-finder/README.md

 ## Description

-Dog Finder is a website to help dog lovers search through a database of shelter dogs and find their new furry family members!
+:dog2:Dog Finder is a website ([Dog Finder](https://dog-finder.xintongthecoder.com/)) to help dog lovers search through a database of shelter dogs and find their new furry family members!

 ## Technologies